 A. The court may establish a permanent guardianship between a child and the guardian if the prospective guardianship is in the child's best interests and all of the following apply:

-1. The child has been adjudicated a dependent child or is the subject of a pending dependency petition filed by the department.
-If the child has not been adjudicated dependent, all parties must consent to the permanent guardianship.
+1. The child has been adjudicated a dependent child or is the subject of a pending dependency petition.
+If the child has not been adjudicated dependent, all parties have been served pursuant to section 8-872, subsection B and no party objects, the court may grant a permanent guardianship.
 If the child has not been adjudicated dependent and any party objects to a motion for permanent guardianship, the court may schedule a settlement conference or mediation or may strike the motion and proceed with the dependency petition.